DCrawley94/nc-teaching-resources/seminar_plans/de_data/subqueries_and_ctes/plan.md

 We saw a couple of different types of subquery this morning.
 What were they?

-There are different types of subquery - we'll take a look at a couple of them.
+- single value: Scalar subquery
+- multi-row

 ## Scalar: